CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/task-3.md

-## Task 3 : To view the Object, Network and Device Tabs and Security Policies
+## Task 3 : To view the Object, Network, and Device Tabs and Security Policies

 ### Overview

-In this task, you will learn about the various management capabilities such as Object tab, Network tab and Device tab and security policies.
+In this task, you will learn about the various management capabilities such as the Object tab, Network tab, Device tab, and security policies.

-1. The Object tab allows to manage the building blocks for creating policies such as address objects, custom application and security profiles.
+1. The object tab allows to manage the building blocks for creating policies such as address objects, custom application, and security profiles.

 1. Select the **Object** tab and verify the various options.